drand/website/docs/blog/2025-01-16-on-chain-randomness-gotchas.md

 - **Example**: For scenarios requiring an 8-bit random number (a value between 0 and 255), using only 8 bits from the 256-bit value is appropriate and does not reduce the randomness or unpredictability for that specific use case.
 However, if the intention is to maximise randomness for larger ranges or use the value for purposes requiring high entropy, discarding the remaining bits could be wasteful or insufficient.
 - **Solution**: Use the Right Amount of Entropy for your Use Case.
 If you need an 8-bit random number, extract precisely 8 bits.
 There’s no benefit to using more bits than required in this scenario, as the entropy of an 8-bit integer is inherently capped at 8 bits.

     Avoid Wastefulness.
 When many small numbers are needed, make full use of the 256-bit random value.
-For example, instead of discarding unused bits, consider splitting the 256-bit value into 32 8-bit integers for other parts of your application where randomness is needed.
+For example, instead of discarding unused bits, consider splitting the 256-bit value into 32 smaller 8-bit integers for other parts of your application where randomness is needed.

     Understand Entropy Needs.
 Evaluate how much entropy your application requires and tailor your approach accordingly.
 Discarding excess bits is fine when they aren't needed but could be detrimental and lead to bias if greater unpredictability is required for security purposes.